Harrison Street Real Estate Capital

 The best higher education “value” remains an in-state, public university.

 We would suggest this trend will only grow in the coming years, and here’s why: The average tuition and fees in 2011-12 for a Big Ten university were $11,300 for in-state students and $27,000 for out-of-state students.1

 These tuition numbers are pre-financial aid and don’t include, room and board ($10,000) and miscellaneous expenses ($3,000).
-The prospect of paying almost three times more for a private college versus the in-state, public alternative is receiving more scrutiny as parents are less willing and able to afford the difference; often have multiple children to put through college; and believe that the academic programs are often comparable.
+The prospect of paying almost three times more for a private college versus the in-state, the public alternative is receiving more scrutiny as parents are less willing and able to afford the difference; often have multiple children to put through college, and believe that the academic programs are often comparable.